Tech Made Simple

 iPhones have all sorts of cool fitness tracking features, which can be great if you care about fitness tracking.
 But if you don't care about the iPhone's fitness features, your phone is, by default monitoring your motion all the time to track steps.
 If you don't need it, turn it off by going to Settings > Privacy > Motion & Fitness and toggling off "Fitness Tracking."
 Here you can also toggle on or off specific apps that you allow to access sensor data.

-iPhone 14 Pro models have an Always-On Display feature that lets you view content on your lock screen – time, weather, upcoming appointments, etc. To save the most battery life, you can toggle off "Always On Display" (Settings > Display & Brightness > Always On Display).
+iPhone 14 Pro and iPhone 15 Pro models have an Always-On Display feature that lets you view content on your lock screen – time, weather, upcoming appointments, etc. To save the most battery life, you can toggle off "Always On Display" (Settings > Display & Brightness > Always On Display).
 Or, you can turn off "Show Wallpaper" and "Show Notifications" to save some battery life.

-iOS 16 has a new feature called Live Activities that provides live updates from apps on your Home screen (and Dynamic Island for iPhone 14 Pro models).
-There aren't very many apps that support this feature now, but it may gain traction in the coming year.
+iOS 16 and higher has a feature called Live Activities that provides live updates from apps on your Home screen (and Dynamic Island for iPhone 14 Pro and iPhone 15 Pro models).
 To turn off Live Activities on your Lock screen, go to Settings > Face ID & Passcode, enter your passcode, and toggle off Live Activities.

 Keep charged!